-Our common stock has been approved for listing on the NYSE under the symbol "SYA."
+We have applied to have our common stock listed on the NYSE under the symbol "SYA."

 DESCRIPTION OF CERTAIN INDEBTEDNESS

 6.125% Senior Notes due 2016

 In March 2006, we issued \$300.0 million aggregate principal amount of 6.125% senior notes due 2016, at a price of \$298.7 million in proceeds prior to commissions and discounts for the initial purchasers and offering expenses.
 Interest on the senior notes is payable semi-annually on April 1 and October 1 of each year.